How Much Does It Cost to Make a Website in 2023: Total Cost and Development Cost Breakdown

 - subscription costs for a website-building tool (optional).

-One of the essential first steps in creating a website is registering a domain name.
+One of the essential first steps and often the first cost of creating a website is registering a domain name.
 It is the address that you type into a browser that navigates to a website – google.com is an easy example.

 Domain names have to be unique, so you’ll need to register yours on a domain name registrar.
 This fee needs to be renewed annually if you want to keep the name.
 Prices vary between $12 to $60 per year, on average, depending on the provider you register with and your domain level.
 And if you want to buy an already registered domain from an auction, the price can go well into the thousands range.

 Once your website is complete and ready for use, it has to be hosted on a webserver to make your website available to others.
 Many companies rent out their servers and the prices can range from just a few dollars to hundreds of dollars per month, depending on the size and functionality of your website.